 But does this mean it’s a good idea to buy gold?
-And, the bigger question, should investors who take an evidence-based approach to their portfolio consider buying it at all?
+And, the bigger question is, should investors who take an evidence-based approach to their portfolio consider buying it at all?

 Is gold a valuable asset to hold?